RosmaryFC/p4frontend/planning/project-worksheet.md

 For project four of the General Assembly SEi course, I will be creating a full CRUD web application.
 I will create the frontend using Vue.

-I will build a check in app for students that keeps track of their attendance  Students will check in to every class they attend via a username and password that they will create.
+I will build a check in app for students that keeps track of their attendance for events.
+Students will check in to every event they attend through the student dashboard via a username and password that they will create.
 There will be a home page where users can see all the events listed.
 When an Admin is signed in, they will have access to the admin dashboard where they can create, update, and delete an event.
-Admin will be able to see the percentage of attendance each student has.

-PostMVP will include adding a pin to sign in, as well as using the QR code generator API to have students log in by scanning a QR code from their phone.
+PostMVP will include adding a pin to sign in for classes, as well as using the QR code generator API to have students log in by scanning a QR code from their phone.
 Post MVP will also include Admins being able to check off events that they have gone to.

+A bg influence for this projects MVP are sites like [meetup](https://www.meetup.com/) where you can see who attended an event.

-A big influence for this project are check-ins for gyms, where a member would scan their keychain before entering the gym area.
+A big influence for this projects post MVP are check-ins for gyms, where a member would scan their keychain before entering the gym area.

 I hope to be able to implement this app in my martial arts school, where sign-ins are made via pen and paper in a notebook.
 The instructor must manually review 3,6, or 12 months worth of entries for each student when it's time to take the test.
 By automating this process, it will be easier to track the students attendance.